There is a stigma about growing old(er) in America that translates, usually, into ageism.

 We treat our elderly the way we treat our electronics.
 When someone gets too old, they get replaced by something newer, sleeker, sexier, younger.
 And it’s without shame.

 There is routine.
-Follow the routine.
-Wake up, go to work, come home.
-This routine has worked for hundreds of years.
+Follow the routine: Wake up, go to work, come home.
+This routine will work for thousands of years.
 It’s easier this way.
 We are drones.
 And drones don’t think about anything else, least of all the rapid passing of finite life.

 Program yourself so you don’t have to think or feel or worry.
 Be cold.
 Be inhuman.
 If you don’t think or feel or worry, you don’t have to have the mounting anxieties that come with each year that passes and you’re one step closer to obsolescence.
 You won’t have to worry about losing your job to someone younger.
 You won’t have to worry if your wife or husband is cheating on you.
 You won’t have to worry about that new wrinkle just below your left eye that makes you look a little more like Clint Eastwood.

 Be a robot.
-You won’t have to worry about growing old as a human.
+Then, you won’t have to worry about growing old as a human.

 Referring to adults, typically males, who are stuck in youth, ultimately stunted in their refusal to grow up.